Phase transitions and gaps in quantum random energy models: Introduction

-We illustrate our idea in the case in which $V$ is a general random energy model (REM) with discrete or continuous distribution of the levels.
-For any choice of $K$, provided that $K$ has zero diagonal elements in the representation in which $V$ is diagonal, $H(\Gamma)=V+\Gamma K$ is a quantum random energy model (QREM) belonging to the class of systems studied in \cite{OP:2006}.
-For these systems, we have exactly characterized the GS and found a sufficient condition for the existence of a first order quantum phase transition \cite{OP:2006}.
-Here we extend the results of \cite{OP:2006} to study both GS and FES energies of a generic QREM.
-The REM wit a Gaussian distribution is a well known toy model for spin glasses \cite{Derrida:1980} and the corresponding QREM has been first studied perturbatively and numerically in \cite{Jorg:2008}.
-This model provides an example of an almost solvable problem.
-The closely related QREM with binomial distribution of levels turns out to be unsolvable.
+We analyze the case in which $\bm{V}$ is a generic random potential with a discrete or continuous distribution of the levels.
+For any choice of $\bm{K}$, provided that $\bm{K}$ has zero diagonal elements in the representation in which $\bm{V}$ is diagonal, $\bm{H}(\Gamma)=\bm{V}+\Gamma \bm{K}$ is a quantum random energy model (QREM) belonging to the class of systems studied in~\cite{OP:2006}.
+The term QREM refers to the quantum counterpart of the classical random energy model (REM), the model defined without the ``hopping'' operator $\bm{K}$, namely, $\bm{H}=\bm{V}$.
+In its original version, the REM was proposed with $\bm{V}$ having Gaussian distributed levels and represents a well known toy model for spin glasses \cite{Derrida:1980}.
+The corresponding QREM has been first studied perturbatively and numerically in~\cite{Jorg:2008}.

+In Ref.~\cite{OP:2006} we have exactly characterized the GS and found a sufficient condition for the existence of a first order quantum phase transition for systems in which $\bm{V}$ is an arbitrary random potential.
+Here, we extend these results to study in detail both the GS and the FES energies of a generic QREM.